Vascular Dementia

 DEFINITION

-- Acquired impairments in multiple cognitive domains as a result of one or multiple cardiovascular or cerebrovascular events causing ischemic brain injury.
+- Vascular dementia is a syndrome of acquired impairment in multiple cognitive domains as a result of cardiovascular or cerebrovascular events that reduce cerebral blood flow and/or cause ischemic brain injury.

 There's more to see -- the rest of this topic is available only to subscribers.